 For new beginners, vaping can seem pretty intimidating to take up!
-Pods, vape pens, vaporizers, mods, open system, closed system - sometimes, vaping can seem like another language entirely!
-What you might not know, however, is that most of these terms actually come from somewhere back in vaping history!
+Pods, vape pens, mods, open system, closed system - sometimes, vaping can seem like another language entirely!
+What you might not know, however, is that most of these terms come from somewhere back in vaping history!
 From ancient civilisations to Joseph Robinson’s original ‘electric vaporiser’ to Hon Lik’s prototype, vaping has piqued the interest of millions and has gone on an incredible journey of reinvention and revolution.

 There are three important dates in the past hundreds of years which have shaped the development of the e-cigarette.
 It all started in 1927 during a time of bold ideas just before the Wall Street crash.
 One of the first people to create a viable alternative to cigarettes was New York resident, Joseph Robinson, who filed a patent for an ‘electric vaporiser’ in 1927.
 The patent was granted in 1930 but the vaporiser was never manufactured.
 It’s fascinating to look at how closely this design resembles a modern-day e-cigarette and the full description is hosted here by Google Patents.

 You can see in the patent documents that actually, this device is very similar to most vaping devices today!
 The most basic components are a chamber, heating element and mouthpiece to inhale through, exactly like today’s vapes.
 Of course, there are a lot of elements of vaping that look pretty different, from power output to controls, to aesthetics!
 However, the electronic cigarette of today is still pretty close to the original 1927 vaporiser.
 After all, if it isn’t broken, why fix it!?

-As well as the incredibly effective marketing by big tobacco companies, there were a few technical features that made is hard for Gilbert to get his “Smokeless Non-tobacco Cigarette” off the ground.
+As well as the incredibly effective marketing by big tobacco companies, there were a few technical features that made it hard for Gilbert to get his “Smokeless Non-tobacco Cigarette” off the ground.
 Battery power wasn’t anywhere as near as advanced as it is today, and Gilbert’s device relied on battery power to function properly.
 This meant that his devices didn’t last long and were large, bulky and heavy, making them even less appealing to consumers.
 There simply wasn’t enough market interest or incentive to quit for many smokers at this time, so Gilbert’s idea was lost as well.

-In 2019, we saw the number of vapers continue to grow, with half as many people in the UK vaping as smoking, with over half of vapers being ex-smokers who have used vaping to help them quit.
-There is also a higher proportion of ex-smokers who no longer smoke or vape than there are current vapers, showing that vaping can not only help you quit smoking, but that you can quit vaping as well!
-Electronic cigarettes are now the most popular nicotine replacement therapy on the market and have been shown to be twice as effective as traditional nicotine replacement therapies, like patches, gum or lozenges, when combined with behavioural support.
+More recently, we’ve seen the number of vapers continue to grow, with over half of vapers being ex-smokers who have used vaping to help them quit.
+There is also a higher proportion of ex-smokers who no longer smoke or vape than there are current vapers, showing that vaping can not only help you quit smoking but that you can quit vaping as well!
+Electronic cigarettes are now the most popular nicotine replacement therapy on the market and are twice as effective as traditional nicotine replacement therapies, like patches, gum or lozenges, when combined with behavioural support.
 If you’re looking to cut down or quit smoking, the evidence is clear - vaping can help you for good.

 And there was even more amazing news at the end of 2021 from the UK government as they announced the NHS could become the first medical body in the world to prescribe e-cigarettes to patients looking to quit smoking.
 With developments in the world of vaping changing the market all the time, there’s always something exciting on the horizon and plenty of news and updates coming our way.
 No matter what you need from your vape journey, the team at V2 Cigs will always be able to help you navigate the world of vaping and make sure your vape makes sense for you!